Skip to main content

 toolbox 1

 Genuine care and hands-on advice are our primary ingredients ensuring complete low vision services.
-Talk to our low vision expert in Garden City about your concerns, and we will help optimize your surroundings to accommodate your visual needs better.
+Talk to our low vision expert in Westbury about your concerns, and we will help optimize your surroundings to accommodate your visual needs better.
 As an example, improved lighting makes a significant difference for many eye conditions.

 flower-light